bobbyiliev/cf-url-shortener/README.md

 ## Setup Materialize

-Once you've deployed the CF Worker, you can setup Materialize to analyze the data in Upstash Kafka in real time.
+Once you've deployed the CF Worker, you can set up Materialize to analyze the data in Upstash Kafka in real time.

 Start by creating a new Materialize instance in Materialize Cloud: